 Sidewalks within the region exist primarily in town centers.
-Our cities, New London, Groton, Norwich, and the Willimantic section of Windham, have complete sidewalk networks in most areas.
+Our cities, New London, Groton, Norwich, and the Willimantic section of Windham have complete sidewalk networks in most areas.
 Suburban and rural towns may have smaller sidewalk networks in village centers or sidewalks within larger residential subdivisions.
 There are ubiquitous accessibility issues that are resolved typically through municipal sidewalk projects and integration into larger roadway projects.
 While abutters typically are liable for non-compliant sidewalk, improvements typically occur at the town level or during other permitted land use activities (i.e. redevelopment of the site).
 Accessibility is difficult to inventory, but the 2019 SCCOG Bicycle and Pedestrian Plan will attempt to analyze 15 locations within the region.
 These locations were derived from consultation with the towns and will result in actionable recommendations.
+The methodology will be a blueprint for other towns.